 But for now, let's get back to the potato soup!
 YUM.

-Turn This Basic Soup Recipe Into Loaded Potato Soup!
+Turn This Basic Soup Recipe Into Cheesy Ham And Potato Soup!

 Does your family love loaded baked potatoes?
-You can turn this simple potato soup into something GRAND with a few additional topping options.
-Serve the soup with sharp cheddar cheese, sour cream, and fresh bacon bits, and you’ve got loaded potato soup!
+You can turn this simple creamy potato soup into something GRAND with a few additional topping options.
+Serve the soup with sharp cheddar cheese, sour cream, and fresh bacon bits, and you've got loaded cheesy ham and potato soup!

 Get the Kids In The Kitchen